 - The parent having another baby who becomes the golden child.

-In some cases, the narcissist will rotate the scapegoated child based on their mood and daily events.
-This rotation often happens when there are multiple children living in the same home.
+Sometimes, the narcissist will rotate the scapegoated child based on their mood and daily events.
+This rotation often happens when multiple children are living in the same home.

 What Happens to The Scapegoat Child?